erudituse/pub-Jira-Monte_Carlo/README.md

 <li>api_end_point: update this to the API end point.
 Usually you'll only need to update values before the "?"</li>
 <li>jql_query: this is the JQL query to export jira tickets WITHOUT change logs</li>
 <li>jql_changelog_query: this is the JQL query to export jira tickets WITH change logs</li>
+<li>jql_issue_changelog_query": this query is needed to retrieve all change logs from a ticket if their count is over 100</li>
+<li>jql_issue_api_endpoint: this end point is needed to retrieve all change logs from a ticket if their count is over 100</li>
 <li>project: Name of your Jira Project (usually the project Key)</li>
 <li>Note: concatenate the base_url+api_end_point+project key+jql_query to test the link in a Browser or Postman.<p>
 Note: Within the jql_query, custom fields might need to be added/edited for your install.
 Adding additional fields or editing existing fields to export, will need a change to the underlying code of export_tickets.py script.
 Feel free to edit the code as needed to your requirements.
 </p>
+<p>Note: Jira API are not consistent in the order in which it returns results.
+At a project level, it returns results in Descending order, which at the Issue level, it returns results in Ascending order.
+Hence, there's code in the export change logs script that takes care of this quirk. </p>
+<p>Look at the data both API end points return, and adjust the code within "export_change_logs" function by searching for the line that contains "sort_order" </p>
 </li>
 </ul>
 <li>folderPath: this is the location where you intend to store your python files</li>